yaronyadid/tcpdump-as-a-service/README.md

-# TaaS - TCPDUMP as a Service: Empowering Regular Kubernetes Users to Capture Network Traffic
+# TaaS - TCPDUMP as a Service:  Simplifying Network Traffic Capture for Kubernetes/Openshift Users

 This repository demonstrates how I leveraged [Dumpy](https://github.com/larryTheSlap/dumpy) to enable regular Kubernetes users to capture network traffic (tcpdump) on their pods without requiring elevated permissions.
 By running privileged containers on the same node as the target pods, Dumpy provides a secure and practical solution for debugging network issues.